 - Consider creating a video starring your own employees highlighting how respecting differences can make all stronger.
 Check out Huntington National Bank on Facebook for a video they produced in 2020.

 - Feature your talented bi-lingual Spanish speaking bankers and mortgage lenders in a blog post.
-Great Western Bank wrote an article that did just that and featured organizations within their community.
 Consider also posting the Spanish translation of the post like this article from Varo Bank.

 - Honor Hispanic individuals and role models by featuring their bios and their accomplishments on your site.
 With a quick google, you can find lists of Hispanic individuals who have made an impact.
 We found this article by Biography to be helpful.